rniman/DevMiniEngine/README_ENG.md

 **[한국어](./README.md)** | **English**

-**DirectX 12-based Mini Game Engine for Learning**
+**A DirectX 12-based Mini Game Engine for Learning**

 ## Project Overview

-DevMiniEngine is a personal learning and portfolio project based on DirectX 12.
-It is designed to learn and experiment with ECS (Entity Component System) architecture and modern C++ design patterns.
+DevMiniEngine is a personal learning and portfolio game engine project based on DirectX 12.
+It was created to learn and experiment with ECS (Entity Component System) architecture and modern C++ design patterns.

-### Key Objectives
+### Main Goals

-- **ECS Architecture Learning**: Implementation of data-oriented design and entity-component systems
+- **ECS Architecture Learning**: Implementing data-oriented design and entity-component systems
-- **Modern Graphics Technology**: Building modern rendering pipeline using DirectX 12
+- **Modern Graphics Technology**: Building a modern rendering pipeline using DirectX 12
-- **Game Engine Fundamentals**: Implementation of core engine systems including physics, AI, and terrain generation
+- **Game Engine Fundamentals**: Implementing core engine systems such as physics, AI, and terrain generation
-- **Portfolio Development**: Professional-level code quality and documentation
+- **Portfolio Creation**: Production-quality code and documentation

 ## Implementation Status